We have a robust and highly efficient process for sourcing and placing our interim executives:

 Experience: Even if you’ve held executive-level roles and worked in challenging environments, you will need to demonstrate that you can do so successfully in an interim capacity.
 Interims need to integrate quickly and deliver results at pace, with or without support.

-Ability to Engage Teams: Able to motivate, engage and operate with the intellect and emotional intelligence to understand behaviours and team dynamics.
+Ability to Engage Teams: Able to motivate, engage and operate with the intellectual and emotional intelligence to understand behaviours and team dynamics.

 Leadership Skills: Ability to step into a situation or crisis and provide objective leadership and a fresh perspective.

-Broad Context: A background characterised by complex and diverse experience across multiple organizations and sectors is hugely advantageous.
+Broad Context: A background characterised by complex and diverse experience across multiple organisations and sectors is hugely advantageous.